 Chop a half dozen yellow onions, sauté them in olive oil, butter or ghee on low for one hour.
 Use 2 Tbsp daily on toast, in soups, salads.
 Freeze in small bunches to have handy and easy to use.

 This tea will help with congestion of the eyes and nasal sinuses, as well as strengthen the lungs and kidneys with the addition of nettle.

 Use 3 Tbsp of each of the following: Nettle, Eyebright and Goldenrod.
 Put in a quart jar and infuse for a minimum of 30 minutes, maximum overnight.

 You can use local bee pollen, cattail pollen, pine pollen.
 All are highly nutritious and help your body make harmony with its environment.
 Start with a tiny amount and daily increase up to one teaspoon per day.
 Local is key, for that is what is wafting up your nose and into your eyes.

-The bottom line is finding ways to create harmony with your surroundings.
-If you have a 9–5 desk job, make sure you get out in nature, and acknowledge to her the dissonance we have created, and how you are spending time with her to cultivate harmony between humans and nature.
+The bottom line is this: find ways to create harmony with your surroundings.
+If you have a 9–5 desk job, make sure you get out in nature.
+You can acknowledge the dissonance we have created between ourselves and nature.
+Think about how you are spending time with the natural world.
+Try to cultivate harmony between humans and nature.

 If you are digging in the dirt on a daily basis, make sure your digestion is optimal, and that your body is processing your surroundings optimally.